codr7/jalang/README.md

 6
 ```

-`append` may be used to join multiple iterators.
+`append` may be used to join multiple iterables.

 ```
   (Vector (append [1 2 3] {'foo 'bar 'baz} "abc"))